brianhouse/art_and_code/units/3_indeterminacy/lecture.md

   <img src="code/canvas_12.png" width=500 /><br />
 </p>

 We could also cluster the circles within a smaller overall area in the center.
-Here, the rectangles once again take up the whole canvas, but the ellipses have more constrained parameters:
+Here, the rectangles once again take up the whole canvas, but the ellipses have more constrained arguments:

 ```py
 size(640, 480)